Skip to main content

 Age restriction

 Due to the content and delivery of our Summer University courses, it is advised that applicants are aged 16+ at the time of enrolment.
-All applicants under the age of 18 at the time of enrolment must provide a completed parental consent form and those under 16 years of age are required to be accompanied by a parent or guardian.
+If you are applying for an online course and are under the age of 18 at the time of enrolment, you must provide a completed parental consent form.
 You can download the parental consent form and send to summer.university@tees.ac.uk after you submit your Summer University application.

 Summer University on campus courses